govau/message-lab/readme.md

 # How to use

-The site is installed and managed with [Composer](https://getcomposer.org/).
+The site is installed and managed **locallly** with [Composer](https://getcomposer.org/).
 This includes all site dependencies, including core, modules and themes.

+Depending on the final destination server, upload all the files manually or use Composer.

 ## Install Composer